-- Minimum 3000 psi - Free from non-compatible sealers, waxes, and oil, paint, drywall compound etc. - may be sealers or oils. - Do not attempt to glue a wood floor over a chalky or soft concrete slab. - Burnished, slick steel-trowel slabs and power floated slabs may require screening with a 30-grit abrasive and using Ted Todd Primerfast as a primer once the screed is fully dry.
+- Minimum 3000 psi - Free from non-compatible sealers, waxes, and oil, paint, drywall compound etc. - Check for the presence of sealers by applying drops of water to the slab, if the water beads up, there may be sealers or oils. - Do not attempt to glue a wood floor over a chalky or soft concrete slab. - Burnished, slick steel-trowel slabs and power floated slabs may require screening with a 30-grit abrasive and using Ted Todd Primerfast as a primer once the screed is fully dry.